lynyrds/ansible_couchbase_modules/README.md

 * Rebalance won't be issued if a bucket is found.
 Use `force: True` to rebalance anyway.
 * For more details on LDAP/PAM authentication please refer to the official Couchbase documentation: https://developer.couchbase.com/documentation/server/5.0/security/security-authentication.html
-* Tested on RHEL6 with Ansible 2.3 and Couchbase Enterprise 5.0 beta build
+* Tested on RHEL6 with Ansible 2.4 and Couchbase Enterprise 5.0.1 build

 ### Example playbook